Living-with-machines/alto2txt/docs/Demo.md

 #### Install Required Packages

-Install the required packages which are outlined in `requirements.txt`:
+Install the required packages which are outlined in `pyproject.toml`:

 ```
 pip install pyproject.toml